-Christmas weather outlook: Nice with a touch of naughty across the U.S.
+Christmas weather outlook: Millions to see 'nice' forecast with a touch of 'naughty' across nation

 In anticipation of the big holiday, the FOX Forecast Center complied a list, and they're checking it twice.
 Naughty, nice or somewhere in between; here's what to expect across the US for Christmas.